nomeata/veggies/README.md

 not work:

  * In out-of-memory (or out-of-stack?) situations, the program segfaults.
+ * Not all primitive operations have been implemented; the program will abort with a descriptive message when an unimplemented PrimOp is called.
+Patches to file <./GenPrimOpStubs.hs> are welcome.
  * FFI calls that involve floating points numbers or the `ThreadId# are not implemented, and will abort the program with a descriptive message when used.
    In general, though, FFI works.